GENOCIDIST/GENOCIDIST/README.md

 # WARNING!!

-I WILL ONLY BE ONLINE FROM 8:40AM CST TO 4:36PM CST DURING WEEKDAYS!
+- I WILL ONLY BE ONLINE FROM 8:40AM CST TO 4:36PM CST DURING WEEKDAYS!
-I need help, actual help
+- I need help, actual help
-Get me out of this household
+- Get me out of this household
+- sleeping on the floor hurts
+- I can't handle this

 ***Hi!
 Hey!
 Hello!
 Welcome!***